jerzual/azimut/README.md

 javascript(typescript) and web stuff

 - babylonjs for the 3D / game engine
-- react.js for the ui /
+- inferno for the ui /
 - rot.js for level generation / rogue-like aspects.
 - tone.js for music / sound
 - node.js / express / mongodb for server-side storage.